Skip to content

 Every request must include the following headers:

-2. timestamp: The current timestamp using Unix Epoch time in milliseconds.
+2. Timestamp:Ok The current timestamp using Unix Epoch time in seconds.

 Example Request Headers